 Do I need to gain weight for a Brazilian Butt Lift?

 It depends.
 Since a BBL (Brazilian Butt Lift) is a fat transfer procedure, you will need enough donor fat to transplant to the buttocks.
 The donor fat can come from your abdomen, sides, back, thighs, or arms.
-Most of the time, even in thin patients, enough fat can be harvested to achieve a good result.
+Most of the time, even in thin patients, enough fat can be harvested to achieve a good result (SEE VIDEO OF A RECENT CASE BELOW).
 However, very thin patients (BMI less than 20) may need to gain some weight to enlarge their fat cells enough to be harvested. [calculate your BMI here].
 But remember, gaining weight doesn’t increase the number of fat cells you have–it only makes your fat cells larger and fluffier, making them easier to harvest and transfer.
 Also, if you lose weight after the fat is transferred, the transferred fat will shrink along with the fat in the rest of your body.

 Who is the ideal candidate for the Brazilian Butt Lift procedure?